0glabs/0g-storage-node/docs/onebox-test.md

 ## Run Tests

-Changes to the `tests` folder and run the following command to run all tests:
+Change to the `tests` folder and run the following command to run all tests:

 ```
 python test_all.py